-- Contracts with any city, county, JBE, special district, authority or other political subdivision of the state, to subvene federal funds for which no matching state funds are required; and - Contracts for architectural and engineering services (GC 4525 et seq.). - b.
-Contents.
-A consulting services contract may include: - A provision for settlement of contract disputes. - If the contract is for \$5,000 or more: - Detailed performance criteria and a schedule for performance; - A requirement that the contractor provide a detailed analysis of the costs of performing the contract; - A resumé for each contract participant who will exercise a major administrative role or major policy or consultant role, as identified by the contractor; and - A statement that the JBE will evaluate the contractor's performance.
+Contracts for architectural and engineering services (GC 4525 et seq.).

+- A provision for settlement of contract disputes. - If the contract is for \$5,000 or more: - Detailed performance criteria and a schedule for performance; - A requirement that the contractor provide a detailed analysis of the costs of performing the contract; - A resumé for each contract participant who will exercise a major administrative role or major policy or consultant role, as identified by the contractor; and - A statement that the JBE will evaluate the contractor's performance.